verida/documentation/docs/concepts/data-storage.md

 5. When the access token expires, the Verida Account can use the refresh token to request a new access token (`/auth/connect`)
 6. If a refresh token is close to expiry, the Verida Account can use the active refresh token to obtain a new refresh token (`/auth/regenerateRefreshToken`)

-When a Verida Account authenticates, it can designate an `authenticate` requst to be linked to a particular device by specifying the `deviceId` in the request.
+When a Verida Account authenticates, it can designate an `authenticate` request to be linked to a particular device by specifying the `deviceId` in the request.

 This allows a specific device to be linked to a refresh token.
 A call to `/auth/invalidateDeviceId` can be used to invalidate any refresh tokens linked to the specified `deviceId`.
 This allows the Verida Wallet to remotely log out an application that previously logged in.